ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

-#### 1. DISPALY
+#### 1. DISPLAY

-The DISPALY Wago interface serves to provide power to display devices such as IFPs and projectors.
+The DISPLAY Wago interface serves to provide power to display devices such as IFPs and projectors.
 Additionally, it facilitates controlled shutdown procedures (with RS232 port) for these devices to mitigate the risk of damage caused by sudden power loss.

 <img src="./img/NMP_Display.png" alt="image-20240227115051983" style="zoom: 25%;" />